A2Zserver/learn-web/README.md

 # learn-web
-hello, tnx programmers 2 use my note.
+hello, tnx programmers 2 use my codes and notes

 for learn better, run all of codes